Bootstrap tests for almost goodness-of-fit: Almost Goodness of Fit Tests

-In this paper, we propose to use $\mathrm{L}^p$-metrics (with $1\le p <\infty$) to quantify the difference between the observed empirical distribution and the considered model.
+We propose to use $\mathrm{L}^p$-metrics (with $1 \le p < \infty$) to quantify the difference between the observed empirical distribution and the model.
 This choice has several advantages.
-On the one hand, as we will see below, the limit distribution of the associated statistic is, in general, more tractable.
-In fact, under certain not very restrictive assumptions the asymptotic distribution is Gaussian.
-Moreover, for $1<p<\infty$, the $\mathrm{L}^p$-norms are fully differentiable (see \cite{Carcamo}) and this implies that, under certain conditions, the standard bootstrap estimators of the distances are consistent (see \cite{Fang-Santos}).
-For the case $p=1$, whose associated norm is not fully differentiable in some cases, a consistent and easy-to-compute bootstrap estimator has been recently provided in \cite[Thm.
-3]{Baillo-2024}.
-The $\mathrm{L}^p$-metric also allows us to decide how much importance we place on the tails of the distributions in the approximate validation of the model.
-The higher the value $p$, the less influence the tails of the distributions will have since we are quantifying differences of very small values to the power $p$.
-For $p=1$, the tails of the distributions will have a great impact since we integrate over the whole real line the difference between the cdf.
-The price to pay for using these norms (instead of the more commonly used uniform distance) is that the variables have to satisfy some additional integrability condition to ensure that the associated statistics are well-defined and converge.
+First, the limit distribution of the associated statistic is, in general, more tractable.
+In fact, under mild assumptions, the asymptotic distribution is Gaussian.
+Moreover, as shown in \cite{Carcamo}, the $\mathrm{L}^p$-norms are Hadamard differentiable for $1 < p < \infty$; see \cite{Carcamo2020} for a precise definition.
+This property is crucial for applying the functional delta method, which is a key ingredient in the derivation of the asymptotic distribution of the test statistic (see Theorem~\ref{Theorem-probability-metric-parameters}).
+The Hadamard differentiability of the $\mathrm{L}^p$-norms for $1 < p < \infty$ also implies, under certain conditions, the consistency of standard bootstrap estimators of these distances (see \cite{Fang-Santos}).
+For the case $p = 1$, the associated norm is not fully Hadamard differentiable in general.
+However, a consistent and easy-to-compute bootstrap estimator is provided in \cite[Thm.~3]{Baillo-2024}.
+In addition, we consider the $\mathrm{L}^p$-distances with respect to the Lebesgue measure rather than weighted versions such as in the Cram\'{e}r--von Mises setting as in \cite{Baringhaus-Henze}.
+The Lebesgue measure yields a more transparent interpretation of the discrepancy, avoiding the overemphasis on high-density regions of the model distribution.
+This is particularly relevant when the tails of the distribution are of interest, as model-based weighting schemes tend to downweight discrepancies in those regions.

+The $\mathrm{L}^p$-metric also provides a way to control the relative importance assigned to the tails of the distributions in the approximate validation of the model: the larger the value of $p$, the less influence the tails will have.
+More generally, the $\mathrm{L}^p$ norms form a flexible family of metrics indexed by $p$, allowing the practitioner to tune the sensitivity of the test to different types of discrepancies: smaller values of $p$ emphasize global deviations, whereas larger values give more weight to pronounced local differences.
+The price to pay for using these norms (instead of other more commonly employed procedures) is that the underlying variables must satisfy additional integrability conditions to ensure that the corresponding statistics are well defined and converge.
+For example, the Cramér-von Mises test can be computed without imposing any integrability conditions on the variables involved, which may offer an advantage in certain settings.